 Follow the thoracic duct up toward the brachicephalic vein.
 It may be difficult at this stage to see its terminus.

 The thoracic duct is a major lymphatic channel and it is important to be able to identify it.
 Lymphatics generally accompany veins.
 The azygos vein is accompanied by the terminal lymph channel of the body, the thoracic duct.
-The lower part of the thoracic duct forms from lymphatics of the right side while the upper part forms from those of the left side.
-It passes up the thorax, moving slightly leftward (it is variable when it crosses the midline) and typically empties into the subclavian vein near where it meets the left internal jugular vein.
+It passes through the thorax, moving slightly leftward (it is variable when it crosses the midline) and typically empties into the subclavian vein near the left internal jugular vein.
 Its end point can vary; it can empty into the internal jugular or brachiocephalic vein directly.

 Foreign body aspiration

 Aspiration of foreign bodies into the lungs happens most commonly in toddlers.
 In general, children under the age of 15 account for 75-85% of all foreign body aspirations.
-In adult, this usually occurs when there is some impairment – either drug/alcohol induced, medical or mental.
+In adults, this usually occurs when there is some impairment – either drug/alcohol induced, medical or mental.
 Aspiration in adults occurs predominantly in the right side bronchus as opposed to the left side.
 This is due to the nearly vertical pathway of the right bronchus and the more acute pathway of the left bronchus.
 The right side is also slightly wider than the left side.
 An object that is aspirated into the lung can cause symptoms that persist over a period of time if it is not initially discovered.
 Symptoms include a recurrent cough, wheezing, bronchitis, and pneumonia.
 The foreign body can be removed using a rigid bronchoscope.